Village Camps has developed an innovative and ingeniously crafted language-learning programme designed to fully engage the campers.

 Making the Projects Work

-Every morning starts with a warm-up in the language with teachers and campers talking together – and a song in the target language playing in the background.
+Every morning starts with a warm-up in the language with teachers and campers talking together – and a song in English playing in the background.
 The teachers introduce the campers to ‘tongue-twisters’ and word games such as Scrabble.
 Teachers start conversations in groups about what they liked about the previous day, their favourite music and the activities to which they are looking forward.

 Learning vocabulary in an ‘inter-group’ way – using new words talking as a group about past and future projects and later working on projects initially in groups and then on their own as they gain confidence.